VictoriaMetrics/VictoriaMetrics/README.md

      Supports an array of values separated by comma or specified via multiple flags.
   -relabelConfig string
      Optional path to a file with relabeling rules, which are applied to all the ingested metrics.
 The path can point either to local file or to http url.
 See https://docs.victoriametrics.com/#relabeling for details.
 The config is reloaded on SIGHUP signal
-  -relabelDebug
-     Whether to log metrics before and after relabeling with -relabelConfig.
-If the -relabelDebug is enabled, then the metrics aren't sent to storage.
-This is useful for debugging the relabeling configs
   -replicationFactor int
      Replication factor for the ingested data, i.e. how many copies to make among distinct -storageNode instances.
 Note that vmselect must run with -dedup.minScrapeInterval=1ms for data de-duplication when replicationFactor is greater than 1.
 Higher values for -dedup.minScrapeInterval at vmselect is OK (default 1)
   -rpc.disableCompression